JavaScriptAcademy/burningFinger/README.md

 # burningFinger
-A typing game which can allow as many people as possible to compete.
+### A typing game which can allow as many people as possible to compete against each other.

+## technology